Degree in Conservation and Restoration

 16. Reasoning of the analytical and critical spirit

 17. Ethical commitment.
-Ability to seek solutions aimed at creating a better world based on universality of use, equal opportunities and equality between men and women.
+Ability to seek solutions aimed at creating a better world based on universal use, equal opportunities, and equality between men and women.

 18. Ability to produce and relate ideas